microsoft/EdgeML/tools/SeeDot/faceDetection.md

 Assuming that the current directory is `EdgeML/tools/seedot`, please run the following commands.

-Create directories for SeeDot's input (which will be generated at the end of this section):
+Create directories for SeeDot's input and install python libraries used by SeeDot (which will be generated at the end of this section):
 ```
+    cd ../../tf/

+    # For system with CPU only
+    pip install -r requirements-cpu.txt

+    # For systems with CPU+GPU
+    pip install -r requirements-gpu.txt

+    # For both
+    pip install -e .
+    cd ../tools/SeeDot/

     mkdir -p model/rnnpool/face-2/
     mkdir -p model/rnnpool/face-4/